Summertime, and the living is easy. But lose your head on those sun-soaked days, and you will live to regret it come autumn.

 We all tend to relax a little more and have fun during summer months.
 And that’s OK.
-But when planning this year’s summer vacation, don’t make foolish moves that could potentially wash your budget away with the tide.
+But when planning this year’s summer vacation, don’t make foolish moves that could potentially wash your budget away with the tide on some exotic beach.

 Following are five costly summer travel mistakes — and how to avoid them.

 1. Forgetting to keep track of your mail

 Summer is the season of vacations.
 But before you leave for a week at a beach or 10 days at Yellowstone, don’t forget to take care of your mail delivery.
 Letting letters, magazines and miscellaneous ads pile up — even for just a few days — tells thieves you are not at home.

 A home invasion — and all the valuables that disappear in the process — is a sure budget-buster.
 Plus, crooks also can steal your mail, and then use the personal information within it to steal your identity.

 So, if you plan to be gone for long, don’t forget to ask a trusted neighbor to empty the mailbox and pick up any newspapers on the lawn.
 Or, place a hold on your mail with the U.S. Postal Service at your local post office until you return.

 2. Getting careless with valuables at the beach